drewhibbard/Metis_Project3_FlightDelays/README.md

 # Metis Project3: FlightDelays

 **Summary**: In this project, I attempted to predict flight delays on US flights.
 While this could also be a regression problem, in predicting the *length* of the delay, I made it a binary classification problem.
 I simply said that any delay whatsoever would be classified as a delay.
-This turned out to be about 20% in the aggregate.
+This turned out to be about 20% of flights in the aggregate.

-I ran a few different classification models, the most accurate turned out to be XG Boost, with an AUC score of 0.77 and a weighted F1 score of
+I ran a few different classification models, the most accurate turned out to be XG Boost, with an AUC score of 0.77.

 Check out the project repo [here](https://github.com/drewhibbard/Metis_Project3_FlightDelays).

 I also built a web app that anybody can use to see the chances of their flight being delayed, as well as visual statistics about what went into that prediction.
-Try it out [here]()!
+Try it out [here](https://flightdelayhibbard.herokuapp.com/)!

 ## Data